J-Haze/online-shop/README.md

 ### Purpose: ###
 Showcase my ability to create a full stack application.
 The app utilizes a MERN stack.

-App currently shows a clothing store, but the framework could be used for any time of store.
+App currently shows a clothing store, but the framework could be used for any type of store.

 ### Features: ###